Policies

 Parents, guardians and caregivers should keep in mind that public libraries have a wide range of resources, serve a number of different patron populations, and offer materials for different age groups and reading levels.
 The Internet is accessible in the library, and the library also makes online content available to patrons through digital downloads and other services.
 Parents and guardians are solely responsible for familiarizing themselves with the library's offerings, assisting their children with material selection, supervising their children's behavior and media use, and talking with them about the responsibile use of library resources.

 JCPL staff are here to support you and your family, help you select resources that meet your needs and interests, and help ensure that children and teens have positive and enriching experiences in the library.
 There are different sections of the library for different age groups.
-If your child is under 16, the library can also assist you with accessing your child's library records.
-If you have any questions or concerns, please do not hesitate to speak with a librarian.

 Children's library cards.
 Parents, grandparents, or legal guardians may check out books for a child on their library cards.
 If they prefer, they may apply also apply for a children's card.
 Children's cards are appended to adult accounts, and parents are permitted to access their children's accounts if their child is under 16.
 The following policies apply to children's cards: